 This year, our family will be back in Boston for Passover.
 My father-in-law, uncle Sid, or cousin Ken will probably run the seders.
 Now that I've directed one of my own, I'll feel more involved than ever.
 Of course, this year my role will not be as prominent, but that's okay.
 It's their home, and they do a better job.
 I just wonder if they'll let me sneak a kiwi onto the plate.

 *Editor's note: Today, many believe the orange on a seder plate to represent the inclusion of women, specifically women's leadership roles and full empowerment in Jewish life.
 However, the tradition was actually started to symbolize the inclusion of gays and lesbians in the Jewish community; the orange represented the fruitfulness for all Jews when lesbians and gay men are contributing and active members of Jewish life.
 For more on the history of the orange, see this blog post at the Jewish Women's Archive.

 Hebrew for "fit" (as in, "fit for consumption"), the Jewish dietary laws.
 Hebrew word for an unleavened bread, traditionally eaten during the holiday of Passover.
-Hebrew for "enough for us," it's the refrain and name of a liturgical song from the Passover seder.
 Hebrew for "order," refers to the traditional course of events, or service, surrounding the Passover and Tu Bishvat meals.